 Environmentalism

-Ariana Eschenbacher, Staff Reporter
+Ariana Eschenbacher, Editorials Editor

 As environmental studies and programs have risen in recent years due to the prevalence of climate change, debate on whether humans should change their actions in order to save the environment has risen as well.
 While changes to save the environment through programs and individuals have been implemented, people and corporations continue to contribute to pollution.